mkhaled501333/bedjanssen_crm-v3/frontend/src/features/reports/ui/components/TicketReport/README.md

 - **Real-time Data**: Fetches data from the ticket-items API endpoint
 - **Dynamic Filtering**: Filter by any column with real-time updates
+- **Search in Dropdowns**: Search functionality in multi-select filter dropdowns for quick option finding
 - **Pagination**: Built-in pagination with configurable page sizes
 - **Row Selection**: Select individual rows or all rows
 - **Export**: Export filtered data to CSV